SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

     .. code-block:: sh

        # Configured a list of regions that can be used as filter of the result set.
-       eventlist.regions = chile
+       eventlist.filter.regions.profiles = chile

        # Defines the name of the region that shows up in the listbox.
-       eventlist.region.chile.name = Chile
+       eventlist.filter.regions.region.chile.name = Chile

        # Defines a rectangular region with a list of 4 values: latmin, lonmin, latmax,
        # lonmax.
-       eventlist.region.chile.rect = -40, -80, -10, -60
+       eventlist.filter.regions.region.chile.rect = -40, -80, -10, -60

+.. _scolv-custom-actions:

 Custom Actions
 ==============

-Since the internal data model is limited, scolv allows addition of custom quantities derived from the origin objects to the information panel, to the origin list of Event tab and to the Event list.
-This can help to evaluate origins in a better way.
+Since the internal data model is limited, scolv allows deriving custom quantities from the event or origin objects.
+These quantities can be displayed or processed further by external script.
+This procedure can help to evaluate origins in a better or more specific way.

-Two sources are currently supported
+Two sources of information are currently supported

-* :ref:`Origin comments <sec-scolv-comments>` provided along with origins,
+* :ref:`Origin comments <sec-scolv-comments>` provided along with origins to be shown in scolv tabs,
-* :ref:`Custom scripts <sec-scolv-scripts>` provided by the |scname| operator.
+* :ref:`External scripts <sec-scolv-scripts>` provided by the |scname| operator to extract specific information from events or origins which are shown in tabs or processed further.

 .. _sec-scolv-comments: